Wildlife of Icelandic Waters

-Below we have put together an overview of the most frequently seen species on our tours.
+Below is an overview of the species most frequently seen on our tours.

 Currently, we know of over 90 different species of Whales, dolphins and Porpoises collectively called cetaceans.
 These range from the largest animal that has ever lived on our planet the Blue Whale to the smallest the Hectors dolphin.
 They are found in every one of our oceans and even some of our rivers.
 Anyone that has been whale watching and seen these magnificent mammals up close can tell you that it is an experience never forgotten and a feeling of amazement and happiness not quite understood.